Kyleena IUD Canada: Cost, how it works, do you ovulate and more

-Kyleena is one of three Intrauterine devices (IUDs) available in Canada.
-This hormonal IUD is a long-term birth control solution for those looking for a maintenance-free contraception option.
+Kyleena IUD is one of three Intrauterine devices (IUDs) available in Canada.
+Kyleena is a long-term birth control solution for those looking for a maintenance-free contraception option.
 Kyleena is manufactured by Bayer and is part of the same family as Mirena and Skyla.
 It is a soft, flexible plastic insert in a T shape form.
 Once inserted by a medical professional.

 How does the Kyleena IUD Work?

 - Kyleena basically works by getting in the way of sperm, making it difficult for them to fertilize the egg.
 Thickens the mucus in the uterus, which prevents sperm from entering the cervix and fertilizing an egg.